fp-dom/fp-dom/README.md

 ### Requires in ES5

-You can still use ES5 modules to `require` some of all modules.
+You can still use ES5 modules to `require` some or all modules.

 ```
 var fpdom = require('fp-dom');